effiemincer/database_mini_proj/README.md

 FROM ReaderCard
 GROUP BY CardType;
 ```
-Explanation:
+Explanation:<br/>
 This query counts the total number of library cards for each CardType (e.g., "Electronic" or "Physical") by grouping the data based on the card type.

-Why It’s Useful:
+Why It’s Useful:<br/>
-Understanding card usage: This query gives library administrators insights into the distribution of electronic and physical cards among users.
+   - Understanding card usage: This query gives library administrators insights into the distribution of electronic and physical cards among users.
-Trend analysis: Monitoring card type distributions over time can help libraries assess the effectiveness of initiatives to promote electronic cards.
+   - Trend analysis: Monitoring card type distributions over time can help libraries assess the effectiveness of initiatives to promote electronic cards.
-Operational planning: Knowing the proportions of each card type can inform resource allocation, such as focusing on maintaining digital card systems or processing physical cards.
+   - Operational planning: Knowing the proportions of each card type can inform resource allocation, such as focusing on maintaining digital card systems or processing physical cards.

 ![card_types_pie_chart](https://github.com/user-attachments/assets/0a6a120a-1977-4c21-ac38-02cfe633aaad)